Poyters/angotia-world-creator/README.md

 ## Changelog

 ### Version 1.2.0 (planned June 2021)
+- Fix a lack of Character Sprite export error
 - Add readonly map size to Map Creator settings panel
 - Create loading popup for items from Private account
 - Save production map id to external map file type, so we can update map by downloaded json file